gonzalobarria/challenge-beyond/README.md

 I proceeded to group the categories by followers and then by engagement, created an endpoint for each request and tested them with Postman to see if everything was ok.

 Later I proceeded to print them on the screen.

+I didn't do it with TypeScript due to time issues, but it would only be necessary to modify it.
+Strictly speaking, it will work the same way.